houseos/SCP/doc/secure-control-protocol-specification.md

 @enduml
 ```

-## 6. REST Message Types
+### 2.7 REST Message Types

-The secure-controller waits for HTTP-GET messages with the Content-Type application/x-www-form-urlencoded.
+The secure-controller waits for *HTTP-GET* messages with the Content-Type *application/x-www-form-urlencoded*.

 Almost all messages are encrypted, see [security chapter](#4-security) for details on the algorithms and exceptions.